De Soysa Stadium

-De Soysa International Cricket Stadium (formerly known as Tyronne Fernando Stadium) is a multi-use stadium in Moratuwa, in southwestern Sri Lanka.
+De Soysa Cricket Stadium (formerly known as Tyronne Fernando Stadium) is a multi-use stadium in Moratuwa, in southwestern Sri Lanka.
 It is currently used mostly for cricket matches.
 The stadium holds 15,000 people and hosted its first Test match in 1992.
 The ground opened in 1940 and gained Test status in 1979.
-Moratuwa, located just 8 mi south of Colombo is renowned for its carpentry, cricket and its philanthropists.
+Moratuwa, located just 8 mi south of Colombo, is renowned for its carpentry, cricket and its philanthropists.
 Indeed, it was the most famous of these families that initiated the development of De Soysa Park Stadium, when they donated the 5 acre plot of land to the Urban Council in 1940, to develop the Sports Complex.
-An additional 2 acre were sold under its market value by another member of the family.
+An additional 2 acre were sold below its market value by another member of the family.
 The ground was named De Soysa Park and subsequently used mainly for Moratuwa Sports Club (MSC) and school competitions.

 History

 A. H. T. de Soysa

 Albert Hildebrand Theodore de Soysa (14 March 1889 - 2 November 1959) was a Ceylonese entrepreneur and philanthropist.
 He was the second son of Solomon Peter de Soysa (1854–1906), the Managing Director of the business concerns of cousin Sir Charles Henry de Soysa and Dora Caroline Weerasooriya.
 He attended Trinity College, Kandy and went on to become its greatest benefactor by financing several building projects including the college hall.